 Storyline – 0/10

 Now, this is the aspect in which this game falls apart faster than an opinion about football expressed by Adrian Chiles.
 The ridiculous narrative centers on a condemned criminal named Jack Riley, who is falsely imprisoned for the murder of his wife.
 As he gets the electric chair, he is transported to another dimension, where he must traverse through a castle, and uncover its secrets.
 By doing so, he comes back to life and he is miraculously cleared of his crimes.
 That’s all that happens.
 It’s uninteresting at best.
 I have just spoiled the entire story by revealing what happens in the end, but to be honest, I would not consider this a major loss.

 Originality – 0/10

 Tunguska is original in all the wrong ways.
 I.e., it’s original in the sense of how bad it is.
 Not many games can boast such a profound and blatant level of inadequacy.
 I feel as if the budget used to develop this game could’ve been put to much better use.

-To put it simply, stay away folks…stay away.
+To put it simply, stay away from Tunguska, folks…stay away.